RoboSats/robosats/setup.md

 # Set up
 *Attention: to use RoboSats you do not need to run the stack, simply visit the website and that's it!
-This setup guide is intended for developer contributors and platform operators.*
+This setup guide is intended for developer contributors and coordinator operators.*

 # Frontend Development Only
 Running the full stack is not easy, since RoboSats needs of many services.
 However, contributing to the frontend development can be done with a minimal setup!